bla118/ls/README.md

 # ls
-implementation of the ls command from linux for a course assignment
+implementation of the ls command from linux for CMPT 300